oceanumeric/innoLab-Videos/ai-agents/slides.md

 - High quality of data collected from the Internet
     - with very good labels
-    - in terms of quality
-        - for images - resolution, etc.
-        - for text - grammar, etc

 - Structured data collected from the Internet
     - knowledge graph
     - things are mapped to each other